-Ref Topic/Action Outcome Priority Accountability KPI A3 UNIVERSAL ACCESS Optimise access for all abilities and backgrounds to the City's open space, including through: а Access Audit C02.1.1 HIGH 79 ES/US Update access audits of all public open space across the City of Ryde to determine where improvements can be achieved towards universal access to all public space.
-Key outcomes with respect to parks and recreational corridors include: - ease of access to park entries off streets (especially street crossings close to entries and bus stops; safe, even paths, etc for wheelchairs and mobility scooters) - provision of circuit paths that can be easily walked or wheeled for prams, wheelchairs or children's bikes ample seating with shad disabled car park spaces close to park entries and exploiting views of the park (especially important at sports venues) or lookouts for those not able to leave the car or where park topography is steep optimised access to play facilities for all ab pilities.
-A4 CONNECTIVITY Enhance open space connectivity across the City of Ryde for all of the community through an integrated strategy that links recreational, cultural heritage and natural values: а Recreational Corridor Network Plan C05.2.1 HIGH 79 A/OS/UP Prepare a detailed Recreational Corridor Network Plan, based on the proposed network identified in the Open Space Structure Plan and as further detailed in Figure IP.01.
+Ref Topic/Action Outcome Priority Accountability KPI А3 UNIVERSAL ACCESS Optimise access for all abilities and backgrounds to the City's open space, including through: а Access Audit C02.1.1 HIGH 79 ES/US Update access audits of all public open space across the City of Ryde to determine where improvements can be achieved towards universal access to all public space.
+Key outcomes with respect to parks and recreational corridors include: - ease of access to park entries off streets (especially street crossings close to entries and bus stops; safe, even paths, etc for wheelchairs and mobility scooters) provision of circuit paths that can be easily walked or wheeled for prams, wheelchairs or childred bikes ample seating with shade and shelter disabled car park spaces close to park entries and exploiting views of the park (especially imported at sports venues) or lookouts for those not able to leave the car or where park topography is steen. optimised access to play facilities for all abilities.
+A4 CONNECTIVITY Enhance open space connectivity ac strategy that links recreational, cult community throu gh an integrate а Recreational Corridor Network Plan C05.2.1 HIGH 79 A/OS/UP Prepare a detailed Recreational Corridor Network Plan, based on the proposed network identified in the Open Space Structure Plan and as further detailed in Figure IP.01.
 The plan should integrate the natural corridors (green web) with street based linkages and connections (green grid).
 The Plan should include: - determination of routes that optimise use of the physical geography (ridges and valleys) and natural environment (bushland, creeks and rivers) of the City of Ryde.
-Analysis of linkages in the network that cannot be achieved solely as above (ie. using streets, rail corridors, etc) that align as closely as possible with the catchment and sub-catchment geography (Figure OB.01) - design parameters for the corridors such as path design, natural habitat conservation, planting, shade and amenity ervation, planting, identification of third parties that may be critical to achieving each section of the network (ie. State government agencies, other landowners) the network (ie. street and road based design to achieb=ve the objectives of the green grid (eg. amenity, the canopy, safe walking and cycling) priority for implementation (see below).
-Criteria for highest priorities of implementation should include: - completing local missing links in existing corridors that would significantly extend open space access enhancing links in areas with limited open space and high populations creating links where this would enhance natural values overcoming major barriers (roads, etc) establishing links that we ould benefit childre en (eg. off-road pa ths to school or sp oorts venues).
+Analysis of linkages in the network that cannot be achieved solely as above (ie. usir rail corridors, etc) that align as closely as possible with the catchment and sub-ogeography (Figure OB.01) design parameters for the corridors such as path design, natural habitat conservation, planting shade and amenity identification of third paragraph State government agence • g each section of the network (ie street and road based design to achieb=ve the objectives of the green grid (eg. amenity, the canopy, safe walking and cycling) priority for implementation (see below).
+Criteria for highest priorities of implementation should include: - completing local missing links in existing corridors that would significantly extend open space access enhancing links in areas with limited open space and high populations enhancing links in areas with illilited obein space and mgm p • enhancing links in areascreating links where this • would enhance na •